Ersatz Yorck-class battlecruiser: Armament

 The ships' secondary battery was to have consisted of twelve 15 cm SK L/45 quick-firing guns mounted in armored casemates along the central superstructure.
 These guns were intended for defense against torpedo boats, and were supplied with a total of 2,240 shells.
 The guns could engage targets out to 13500 m, and after improvements in 1915, their range was extended to 16800 m.
 The guns had a sustained rate of fire of 5 to 7 rounds per minute.
 The shells were 45.3 kg, and were loaded with a 13.7 kg RPC/12 propellant charge in a brass cartridge.
 The guns fired at a muzzle velocity of 835 m/s.
 The ships were also to be equipped with eight 8.8 cm SK L/45 flak guns in single pedestal mounts.
 Four were arranged around the rear superfiring main battery turret and the other four around the forward conning tower.
-The guns were placed in MPL C/13 mountings, which allowed depression to −10 degrees and elevation to 70 degrees.
+The guns were placed in C/13 mountings, which allowed depression to −10 degrees and elevation to 70 degrees.
 These guns fired 9 kg shells, and had an effective ceiling of 9150 m at 70 degrees.

 As was standard for warships of the period, the Ersatz Yorcks were to be equipped with submerged torpedo tubes.
 There were three 60 cm tubes: one in the bow, and one on each flank of the ship.
 The torpedoes were the H8 type, which were 9 m long and carried a 210 kg hexanite warhead.
 The torpedoes had a range of 8000 m when set at a speed of 35 kn; at a reduced speed of 28 kn, the range increased significantly to 15000 m.
 The ships would have been supplied with approximately fifteen torpedoes.